paglian/QSimpleCalc/README.md

 __This is a very simple application.
 I just made this application as part of a recruitment process.__

+The supported operators are:
+ - Addition
+ - Substraction
+ - Multiplication
+ - Division
+ - Logarithm base 10

+Operators can be grouped using parentheses.
+Example: (2 + 2)*3

+Linear equations must have only one variable declaration.
+For instance: x + x + 0.5 = 10  is not allowed.
+It should be written as: 2*x + 0.5 = 10

 ### Requirements

 Qt >= 4.7